 Atiedxx.exe and atiesrxx.exe are the AMD External Events Client Module and AMD External Events Service Module.
 Both processes are executed when the Windows Service AMD External Events Utility is started.
 This service was known as the ATI Hotkey Poller in Windows XP and Windows Vista.

-This means that the service is responsible for providing hotkey access to various ATI features.
-It is therefor recommended to disable the service if hotkeys are not used to manage ATI features.
+The service is responsible for providing hotkey access to various ATI features.
+It is therefore recommended to disable the service if hotkeys are not used to manage ATI features.

 Disabling the service might produce rare problems on some systems that features like the overdrive functionality are no longer working.
 The service should be enabled again if problems occur.

-CLIStart.exe is by default executed on startup of the computer system.
-It will start the processes ccc.exe and mom.exe which are used to provide access to Ati’s Catalyst Control Center.
+CLIStart.exe is executed on startup of the computer system.
+It will start the processes ccc.exe and mom.exe which are used to provide access to Ati's Catalyst Control Center.

-Ccc.exe is described as the Catalyst Control Centre: Host application and mom.exe as the Catalyst Control Center: Monitoring Program.
+Ccc.exe is described as the Catalyst Control Center: Host application and mom.exe as the Catalyst Control Center: Monitoring Program.

 Opening the Catalyst Control Center will start those two processes immediately which makes it somewhat unnecessary to start ccc.exe and mom.exe on startup.